Transforming Senior Living: How Power Plate is Revolutionising Independence at The Dials

 Share Post

-by Performance Health Solutions MSK 5 June 2024
+by Performance Health Systems MSK 5 June 2024

 Selenium is a trace mineral that, despite being required only in small amounts, plays a pivotal role in maintaining overall health, particularly in supporting musculoskeletal health.
 Often overlooked in discussions about nutrition, selenium is essential for various bodily functions, including immune response, thyroid function, and protecting against oxidative damage.
 Let’s delve into the importance of selenium for your body and musculoskeletal health, backed by scientific evidence.
 What is Selenium?
 Selenium is a trace mineral found naturally in many foods and available as a dietary supplement.
 It is incorporated into proteins to make selenoproteins, which are important antioxidant enzymes.
 These enzymes help prevent cellular damage from free radicals, reduce inflammation, and contribute to DNA synthesis and the metabolism of thyroid hormones.
 Selenium and Musculoskeletal Health 1.
 Antioxidant Defence and Inflammation Reduction Selenium’s role as a component of antioxidant enzymes like glutathione peroxidase is crucial for protecting cells from oxidative stress.
 Oxidative stress is linked to various chronic diseases and can contribute to the degeneration of musculoskeletal tissues.
 By reducing oxidative damage, selenium helps maintain the integrity and function of muscles and bones.